nsbruce/visky/README.md

 An example output for the Australian Telescope National Facilities Parkes telescope location.
 ![example-from-parkes](./assets/parkes.png)

+**Note:** there are plotting artifacts for some locations.
+Pull requests are welcome!

 ## Installation

 It is available on pip.
 Otherwise you can clone this repo and figure it out yourself - this library is a `uv` project.